jcs-emacs/jcs-emacs/README.md

 * ~~*[Marmalade](https://marmalade-repo.org/)* - where users upload their own packages (Nonstandard)~~
 * *[MELPA](https://melpa.org/#/)* - Milkypostman’s Emacs Lisp Package Archive (Nonstandard)

-:pencil:
-*P.S.
+📝 *P.S.
 Here is a good talk comparing all package archives from a [StackExchange](https://emacs.stackexchange.com/) question, [What are the practical differences between the various Emacs Package Repositories?](https://emacs.stackexchange.com/questions/268/what-are-the-practical-differences-between-the-various-emacs-package-repositorie) answered by
 [Tikhon Jelvis](https://github.com/TikhonJelvis).*

-## :trophy: Powered by
+## 🏆 Powered by

 Here is the list of all packages that powered and make this configuration works.
 Thanks to all the package maintainers; this configuration cannot be made without